storj/docs/app/dcs/third-party-tools/s3-browser/page.md

 ### Configuring Storj + S3 Browser

-Now that your S3 Browser client is downloaded and installed and you’ve generated and saved your S3 Gateway Credentials, it’s time to configure S3 Browser to interface with your Storj DCS bucket.
+Now that your S3 Browser client is downloaded and installed and you’ve generated and saved your S3 Gateway Credentials, it’s time to configure S3 Browser to interface with your Storj bucket.

 Select the **Accounts** menu item at the top left of the S3 Browser client.
 Select **Add New Account**.
 Add any name to your account in the **Display Name** selection.
 In the dropdown menu titled **Account type** select **S3 Compatible Storage**.